 In other State Department developments, John Heffern is expected to depart as principal deputy assistant secretary for Europe and Eurasia.
 A former U.S. ambassador to Armenia (2011-14), Heffern has been acting assistant secretary seen by the side of Secretary Rex Tillerson during his trips to Europe and talks with Russian officials.
 According to a Foreign Policy report, as many other professional diplomats, Heffern was being “forced” to leave his position.

 Wess Mitchell, founder, president & CEO of the Center for European Policy Analysis (CEPA), a think tank with offices in Warsaw and Washington, was nominated to fill the vacant assistant secretary for Europe and Eurasia position last month.
-Described as Russia hawk and Putin critic, Mitchell also worked on Europe issues at the John Hay Initiative, a neoconservative-leaning advocacy group.
+Described as Russia hawk and Putin critic, Mitchell also worked on European issues at the John Hay Initiative, a neoconservative-leaning advocacy group.